Regional Overview

 Why Idaho's Capital Remains Open

-While Phoenix, Las Vegas, and Denver have gone dark, Boise and the Treasure Valley maintain open police communications.
-The Boise Police Department, Ada County Sheriff, and surrounding agencies continue to allow public scanner access.
+Phoenix, Las Vegas, and Denver have all encrypted.
+Boise and the Treasure Valley have not.
+The Boise Police Department, Ada County Sheriff, and surrounding agencies still allow public scanner access.

 What Makes Boise Different